-(Matthews & Meredith, 2004) indicate that the Antarctic Circumpolar current Current could respond to the MJO, through changes in wind forcing (related to the SAM) in the high latitudes of the Southern Hemisphere.
-They indicate that approximately 7 days after anomalous MJO convection in the equatorial Indian Ocean peaks, an atmospheric extra-tropical response is set up with anomalous surface westerlies around almost the entire latitude circle at about 60oS.
+(Matthews & Meredith, 2004) indicate that the Antarctic Circumpolar Current could respond to the MJO, through changes in wind forcing (related to the SAM) in the high latitudes of the Southern Hemisphere.
+They indicate that approximately 7 days after anomalous MJO convection in the equatorial Indian Ocean peaks, an atmospheric extra-tropical response is set up with anomalous surface westerlies at about 60oS.

-(Flatau & Kim, 2012) on the other hand have, indicate that strong MJOs in the Indian Ocean are related decreasing SAM index values index.
+(Flatau & Kim, 2012) on the other hand have indicated that strong MJOs in the Indian Ocean are related decreasing SAM index values.

 Pohl and Fauchereau (2012) adopt a more nuanced view and argue that the SAM is not unambiguously related to MJO activity.
-Their argument is motivated by the absence of coherent phase relationship between the SAM and the MJO index and the lack of zonally symmetric extratropical response to the MJO (i.e no ‘annular’ pattern).
+Their argument is motivated by the absence of coherent phase relationship between the SAM and the MJO index and the lack of zonally symmetric extratropical response to the MJO (i.e. no ‘annular’ pattern).

-Before proceeding further, one mustwe note that:
+Before proceeding further, we note that:

 the SAM is defined statistically as an index, usually derived from an EOF analysis of geopotential or SLP anomalies south of 20S.
-As such, some non-zonally symmetric events can project strongly nonetheless into the SAM index, resulting into large amplitudes of the index in the absence of zonally homogeneous anomalies.
+As such, some non-zonally symmetric events can project strongly into the SAM index, resulting into large amplitudes of the index in the absence of zonally homogeneous anomalies.

-Lead-lag relationships seem to exist between the SAM / SH extratropical circulation and the MJO seem to exist, however these are not necessarily consistent amongst the previous studies and it is unclear whether these lags can be related unambiguously to the time-scales predicted by the Rossby waves dispersion theory.
+Lead-lag relationships between the SAM / SH extratropical circulation and the MJO seem to exist, however these relationships are not necessarily consistent amongst previous studies.
+It is unclear whether these lags can be related unambiguously to the time-scales predicted by Rossby wave dispersion theory.

-In contrast to the Northern Hemisphere, nNo reports have been has been made to examine the potential signal of the MJO, including its relationships with extratropical modes such as the SAM, in the Southern Hemisphere circulation and regional climate in the framework of atmospheric weather regimes (as in Cassou 2008 or Riddle et al 2012.).
+In contrast to the Northern Hemisphere, no reports have been made that have examined the potential MJO signal, including relationships with extratropical modes such as the SAM, in the Southern Hemisphere circulation and regional climate within a framework of atmospheric weather regimes (as in Cassou 2008 or Riddle et al 2012.).